Jobseeker's Allowance

 After your first payment

-Payments will usually be made every two weeks and they will usually be the full amount unless you are receiving part time earnings or income from a pension.
-You will need to make sure you go to any required review meetings and continue to fulfil the agreed actions on your Claimant Commitment to get your payments.
+Payments will usually be made every two weeks and they will be the full amount you are entitled to.
+You must attend and participate in review meetings and fulfil the agreed actions on your claimant commitment to get your payments.

-You can search and apply for work using the JobApplyNI.com website.
+You can search and apply for work at JobApplyNI

 You must tell the Jobs and Benefits office or the Jobseeker’s Allowance Processing Centre if your circumstances change, for example you start working or your income changes.